eadonteng/Evans-Adonteng.github.io/README.md

 farkle_enhanced_narratives - Comprehensive documents explaining the journey, rationale behind enhancements, and how these align with specific course outcomes.

 # /videos
-Code Review Video - A link to a video where I discuss the code enhancements and demonstrate the game (replace "#" with the actual link).
+Code Review Video - A link to a video where I discuss the code enhancements and demonstrate the game.

 # How to Navigate
 Start with /original_artifact: Review farkle_original.cpp to understand the baseline functionality of the game.

 Explore /enhanced_artifacts: Examine each enhanced version to see specific improvements and features added in different aspects of the game.

 Read /documentation/narrative.md: Gain insights into the technical decisions, implementation details, and how these enhancements align with professional and academic goals.

 Watch /videos/Code Review Video: Visualize the enhancements in action and understand the practical applications of the changes made.

 # Enhancements Overview